Update concerning FAFSA delays

 Students and parents interested in applying for educational loans listed on the award notice need to complete the online Master Promissory Note (MPN).
-The Financial Aid Office will originate the loans after this step is completed.
 Entrance Counseling is also required and should be completed at the same time.

 Your financial aid file must be complete for your financial aid funds to be credited to your student account.